BOMIST/bomist-scripts/custom-api-server/README.md

 Authentication is based on an _API Key_ which should be set on the app under `Settings > Workspace > Quotes > Custom Quotes API`.
 The app will then send this API key on the `x-api-key` HTTP header.
 The server should then validate the value passed on this header.

 An example of authentication can be found on this file: [src/auth.ts](./src/auth.ts)

+## Caching

+The app doesn't cache any data coming from this API and will request quotes every time they are needed.
+Any caching, if needed, has to be implemented on the API server.
+This example doesn't provide caching.